 - Max D.

 Thanks so much for taking the time to learn about me.
-I look forward to hearing from firstname.lastname@example.org
+Please reach out; I'd love to hear about your firstname.lastname@example.org